RyanHir/TheBlueAlliance-UniveralApp/README.md

 * Windows ("are in development")

-By targeting the first three platforms, we are able to support every major platform or any that supports a modern web browser.
+By targeting the first three platforms, we are able to support every major **mobile** platform or any mobile/desktop platform that supports a modern web browser.